ahjo-dashboard/dashboard-ui/README.md

 # Ahjo dashboard-ui

-Responsive web front-end for accessing different certain representative IT services of the City of Helsinki.
+Responsive web front-end for accessing certain representative IT services of the City of Helsinki.
 Implemented using Javascript, Angular and Bootstrap.

 ## Building & development